 |Riboflavin (B2) ||110–640 nmol/L || ||265–1350 nmol/L || |

 |Vitamin A ||1–3 μmol/L || || || |

 |Vitamin B6 || ||20–122 nmol/L || || |

 |Vitamin C || ||25–85 μmol/L || ||11–30 attomol/cell |

 |Vitamin E ||12–40 μmol/L || || || |

 |Zinc ||11–18 μmol/L || || || |

 Chronic deprivation of vitamin A results in anemia similar to that observed in iron deficiency.1,2,3,4 Mean corpuscular volume (MCV) and mean corpuscular hemoglobin concentration (MCHC) are reduced.
 Anisocytosis and poikilocytosis may be present, and serum iron levels are low.
 Unlike iron-deficiency anemia, but similar to anemia of chronic disease, iron stores in the liver and marrow are increased, serum transferrin concentration usually is normal or decreased, and administration of medicinal iron does not correct the anemia.
-However, there is some evidence to suggest that vitamin A deficiency may result in impaired iron absorption or utilization5 and this may be mediated through effects on the expression of genes involved in the regulation of intestinal iron absorption.6 The suggestion that vitamin A may facilitate iron absorption7 was not confirmed.8 Supplementation with vitamin A alone may ameliorate the anemia, although coadministration of vitamin A ...
+However, there is some evidence to suggest that vitamin A deficiency may result in impaired iron absorption or utilization5 and this may be mediated through effects on the expression of genes involved in the regulation of intestinal iron absorption.6 The suggestion that vitamin A may facilitate iron absorption7 was not confirmed.8 Supplementation with vitamin A alone may ameliorate the anemia, although coadministration ...